dreamxyp/eth-hot-wallet/docs/blog/README.md

 - Homepage container - contains all the actions related to keystore, including manipulation and usage.

-- Header container - contains all the action related to network comunication / web3 api.
+- Header container - contains all the action related to network comunication / webu api.

 - Sendto container - contains state and actions related to sendto modal, actual checks and sending is happning in header container.